lewiswege/js_projects/README.md

 <h1>Rock, Paper, Scissors Game</h1>

-This game is made in Javascript and is built to be played in the jaascript <strong>Alert Dialog</strong>
+This game is made in Javascript and is built to be played in the javascript <strong>Alert Dialog</strong>

 The player gets a chance to play Rock, Papper, Scissors with your own pc or computer, and gets the privilege to play first.
 <br>